openshift/installer/docs/dev/aws_ipv6.md

   except for the API since the API is still accessed via an IPv4 only load balancer.
 * IPv6 routing is configured.
 Since all instances get global IPv6 addresses, NAT is not used from the instances out to the internet.
+The current implementation uses security groups to block incoming traffic sent directly to any of the instances, but will move to using an egress-only internet gateway which will make this isolation more explicit.

 ## Node Addresses